THE additional assistant referees system experimented with in last season’s Europa League will be used in the Champions League this year.

 “FIFA and the technical sub-committee confirmed that goal-line technology will be on the agenda of the next annual business meeting of the IFAB in October 2010,” read a statement.

-FIFA secretary general Jerome Valcke insisted there would be an "open discussion" on all possible means of assisting referees at the meeting in October.
+FIFA secretary general Jerome Valcke insisted there would be an open discussion on all possible means of assisting referees at the meeting in October.
+He said the Lampard incident had been “a bad day” for tournament organisers.